 The pandemic has not stopped the world’s culture czars from selecting their candidates for the Best International Feature Oscar.
-Academy of Motion Picture Arts & Sciences rules require that the submitted motion pictures must first be released theatrically in their respective countries between October 1, 2019 and December 31, 2020, after which the Academy will announce the final eligible submissions.
+Academy of Motion Picture Arts & Sciences rules require that the submitted motion pictures must first be released theatrically in their respective countries between October 1, 2019 and December 31, 2020.
+The deadline for submissions to the Academy was December 1, 2020.
 The shortlist of ten will be revealed on February 9, 2021.

-While Cannes usually supplies a number of prizewinning contenders like last year’s Oscar-winning “Parasite,” without a live May presentation, the festival did create a selection (which screened at such festivals as Deauville), as did Telluride, and many international debuts at festivals from Berlin, Venice, and Toronto to New York, London, and San Sebastian did make an impact.
+Cannes usually supplies a number of prizewinning contenders like last year’s Oscar-winning “Parasite,” but without a live May presentation, instead the festival created a selection (which screened at such festivals as Deauville), as did Telluride.
+Many international films made their mark at festivals in Berlin, Venice, Toronto, New York, London, and San Sebastian.

 Courtesy Cannes Film Festival

-As expected, the Denmark entry is “Another Round,” the well-reviewed Cannes, TIFF, and prize-winning San Sebastian selection, which scored four European Film Award nominations including European Film, Director Thomas Vinterberg, Screenwriter Vinterberg & Tobias Lindholm, and Actor Mads Mikkelsen.
+Among the frontrunners is the Denmark entry “Another Round,” the well-reviewed Cannes, TIFF, and prize-winning San Sebastian selection, which scored four European Film Award nominations including European Film, Director Thomas Vinterberg, Screenwriter Vinterberg & Tobias Lindholm, and Actor Mads Mikkelsen.
 He plays a sober teacher in midlife crisis who joins his close chums in an experiment in heavy drinking.
 Goldwyn landed the high-profile movie at a time when many theatrical buyers, even foreign-friendly Sony Pictures Classics, were holding back during the pandemic.

 “Many distributors are scared,” said one indie marketing executive.
 “If theaters don’t open, how will they make money on these films?
 A lot of them rely on a theatrical profile to help with digital, where foreign films don’t do great.”

 Willing to bet on the future is Neon, which acquired rights to Philippe Lacôte’s sophomore feature, “Night of the Kings,” which was chosen as the Ivory Coast submission.
-Cohen Media Group picked up a Cannes selection, likely Colombian entry “My Father (Forgotten Will Be),” which closed San Sebastian.
+Cohen Media Group picked up a Cannes selection, Fernando Trueba’s Colombian entry “Forgotten We’ll Be,” which closed San Sebastian.

 Acquired by Film Movement is Berlin’s engaging competition title “My Little Sister,” Switzerland’s entry starring Lars Eidinger as an ailing stage thespian cared for by his nurturing sister (German star Nina Hoss), directed by Stéphanie Chuat and Véronique Reymond.